 Example.
-Your main home was destroyed by a tornado in August 1999.
-You regained use of your home in November 2000.
-The insurance payments you received in 1999 and 2000 were \$1,500 more than the temporary increase in your living expenses during those years.
-You include this amount in income on your 2000 Form 1040.
-If, in 2001, you receive further payments to cover the living expenses you had in 1999 and 2000, you must include those payments in income on your 2001 Form 1040.
+Your main home was destroyed by a tornado in August 2001.
+You regained use of your home in November 2002.
+The insurance payments you received in 2001 and 2002 were \$1,500 more than the temporary increase in your living expenses during those years.
+You include this amount in income on your 2002 Form 1040.
+If, in 2003, you receive further payments to cover the living expenses you had in 2001 and 2002, you must include those payments in income on your 2003 Form 1040.

 Disaster relief.
 Food, medical supplies, and other forms of assistance you receive do not reduce your casualty loss, unless they are replacements for lost or destroyed property.
-They also are not taxable income to you.